binuri2018/binuri2018/README.md

 ### 👩‍💻 About Me

-- 🎓 *Education*: IT Undergraduate at SLIIT (Sri Lanka Institute of Information Technology)
+- 🎓 IT Undergraduate at SLIIT (Sri Lanka Institute of Information Technology)
 - 👀 I’m interested in **Software Engineering, Full-Stack Development, and Building Scalable Web Applications**
 - 🌱 I’m currently learning **Advanced React, Firebase, and Backend Optimization**
 - 💬 Ask me about **MERN stack, frontend development, or side projects**